 In 2024, Meg’s short fiction ‘Shells’ was published in WestWords ‘Living Stories: Over The Line…?’ anthology.
 Meg is currently writing her debut novel, as well as delving into screenwriting; co-writing Crate, a television series with Georgia McGinness, and adapting her play Draw Two into a feature film.

 Meg has been a participant in ATYP’s National Studio (2018), the Young Playwrights Program at Canberra Youth Theatre (2020), bAKEHOUSE and Montague Basement’s The Laboratory (2021) and ATYP’s Creating Your Own Work (2022).
 In 2023, she was shortlisted for ATYP’s Foundation Commission and the Sydney Theatre Company’s Watershed Writers.
+In 2025, Meg was awarded the Allen & Unwin Award for writing.

 Meg is a lecturer and tutor in Creative Writing at the University of Wollongong, where she is currently completing a PhD in Creative Writing as a recipient of an Australian Government Research Training Program (AGRTP) Scholarship.